tytydraco/yessleep/out/The_kid_ate_his_dads_face_Then_he_told_me_why.md

 “You won’t end up in prison because by the end of tonight, you won't exist.”

 The implication hangs in the air like a guillotine.
 The kid shrinks.
 His arms wrap around himself, protective, horrified.
 He thinks I'm talking about the monster coming for reprisals.
-He's half-right.
+He's only half right.

 “You're innocent,” I tell him.
 “I know that much.
 Same as all the other murder-suicides in this nowhere town.
 Like you, they were victims: just an audience to their nightmares, no different than my sister.”

-He blinks, shocked.
+He blinks.
 “Your sister?”

 Christ.